 Is it just me, or sitting for ten or more hours crammed between airplane seats

 among a crowd of equally cranky kids and grownups cannot possibly be the most incredible beginning to a holiday?
-I assume I’m not alone in this frustration and having witnessed many an eye-roll, impromptu temple massage, grunt, squeal and sigh on such a flight, I created my go-to list for making these types of journeys as bearable as possible.
+I assume I’m not alone in this frustration and having witnessed many an eye-roll, impromptu temple massage, grunt, squeal and sigh on such a flight, I created my go-to list for making these types of long haul flights as bearable as possible.
 Some might say even awesome.

-So, before you let a part of your soul die the next time you prep for such an arduous experience, how about employing some of these tips and making your travels more comfortable and fun?
+So, before you let a part of your soul die the next time you prep for such an arduous experience, how about employing some of these long haul flight tips and making your travels more comfortable and fun?

 Splurge for a Premium Experience

 Unless you fly every week, you might be able to make your travels all the more humane and less of a hassle if you do spend a few extra bucks on a more suitable environment.
 The premium economy class includes more space for your lanky legs, better seats and more freedom to bring extra baggage if you need to do so for your long-haul flight.